awsdocs/aws-lambda-developer-guide/doc_source/API_AddLayerVersionPermission.md

  ** [Action](#API_AddLayerVersionPermission_RequestSyntax) **   <a name="SSS-AddLayerVersionPermission-request-Action"></a>
 The API action that grants access to the layer\.
 For example, `lambda:GetLayerVersion`\.
 Type: String
+Length Constraints: Maximum length of 22\.
 Pattern: `lambda:GetLayerVersion`
 Required: Yes

  ** [OrganizationId](#API_AddLayerVersionPermission_RequestSyntax) **   <a name="SSS-AddLayerVersionPermission-request-OrganizationId"></a>
 With the principal set to `*`, grant permission to all accounts in the specified organization\.
 Type: String
+Length Constraints: Maximum length of 34\.
 Pattern: `o-[a-z0-9]{10,32}`
 Required: No